 - The finished buds should be golden brown but not charred.

+Know the strength of your buds from start to finish.
 Take your your infusions further by getting to know your bud better!
 For best results, use tCheck’s handy potency tester to determine the precise amount of THC or CBD in your final infusions.